 Students should score higher than 5.5 on all assignments in order to pass the course.
 If a passing grade is not attained for the presentation, the student will receive another chance to present during the final class meeting.
 Each of the commentaries should receive a grade of higher than 5.5 to pass the course.
 Students will have a chance to rewrite and resubmit papers for which no passing grade was attained.
 The final grade is based on the oral presentation (20%), five written commentaries (80%), and active contribution to discussions (possibility to earn extra credit).

 There is no final exam.
 Each of the five written commentaries is graded as well as the oral presentation.
 The final grade is based on these grades.
 There is no group work, all assignments are graded individually.
-The first commentary can be submitted early for extensive feedback.
-Students will also receive feedback after their presentation, and may request feedback after all commentaries have been graded.

 During this course Brightspace is used.